 What Happens After Brain Mapping?

-Our highly qualified professionals use information from your brain mapping session (along your clinical and medical evaluations) to formulate a comprehensive addiction treatment plan.
-Your initial brain mapping report also provides a baseline from which we can track your progress over time.
+Highly qualified professionals use information from your brain mapping session (along clinical and medical evaluations) to formulate a comprehensive addiction treatment plan.
+Your initial brain mapping report also provides a baseline from which your progress can be tracked over time.

 Part of your plan can include neurofeedback.
-A form of biofeedback, neurofeedback uses a reward system, such as music playing or access to a fun game, to help retrain your brain to function in a healthy manner.
+A form of biofeedback, neurofeedback uses a reward system, such as music or game playing to help retrain your brain to function in a healthy manner.
 For example, when your brainwaves are optimal, you may hear music or have access to a fun game.
 Likewise, when your brainwaves are not optimal, you will receive “negative” feedback such as the music or the game stopping.
 This painless training teaches your brain to operate optimally.

 RELATED: How do drugs affect the brain?